 - Completed application for admission

 - Official High School Transcript, and ACT scores if available.

 - Dual Enrollment Agreement Form

-Tuition and Fee Information for Dual Enrolled Students (On-Campus or Online):
+Tuition and Fee Information for Dual Enrolled Students (On-Campus):

 Technology Fee: $10 per credit hour

 Dual enrolled students may take a maximum of 11 hours per semester.
 Students who choose to enroll in on-campus dual enrollment courses will be responsible for purchasing a parking pass and obtaining a student ID card.
 Dual enrolled students will also be responsible for completing registration confirmation with Student Accounts by the first day of class each semester.

 Upon acceptance, students who wish to register for dual enrollment courses should contact the Office of Admissions at 865-471-4652 or 865-471-3226.

 Students are responsible for ordering/purchasing dual enrollment course textbooks either online from the Carson-Newman Bookstore or directly from the Bookstore on campus.

 Dual enrolled students will not qualify for federal or institutional financial aid, but eligible Tennessee residents may qualify for the Tennessee Dual Enrollment Grant.
 Please visit here to find more information.